 - Prepare a description of the project and subject it to the sponsoring faculty member for approval.
 (Form available below.)

-- The projects will then be submitted to the Independent Research Committee for review.
-They will review them and you will be notified of their decision before the add courses deadline.
+- Submit the description and the sponsoring faculty member's approval to the Independent Research Committee for review.
+The committee will review the materials submitted, and you will be notified of their decision before the add courses deadline.

 Independent Research Proposal Form (fillable pdf)